National Hug a G.I. Day (March 4)

 The History of the Holiday

-Through veteran organizations such as Vietnam Veterans of America, awareness of the day spread and gradually expanded to honor all branches of the military.
+Over time, the observance spread through veteran communities and organizations, including Vietnam Veterans of America, and expanded to honor all branches of the military.

 boy hugging a soldier holding an american flag